CTEC-Titans-Robotics/Robot-Code-Base/README.md

 # Robot-Code-Base
 Universal codebase for all of our robots, completely free for other teams to use.

+# JavaDocs
+Documentation can be found [here](https://ctec-titans-robotics.github.io/Robot-Code-Base/).

 # Example Implementations
 Branches 2023-Athena and 2022 show all our code for those seasons.
 Feel free to check them out.

 # Getting Started
-Should you still be confused on what to do after reviewing the other branches, I have made an outline on how to initialize Swerve and the Drivebase Operator.
+Should you still be confused about what to do after reviewing the other branches, I have outlined how to initialize Swerve and the Drivebase Operator.

 Robot Class: